rich-ma/coding-notes/hackerRank/count triplets.md

 - need to account for when triplets are not in order in index.
 - old version counted all values, need to only count the ones in order

+- new code, but still doesnt address the first and second number not being in order
+- fixed issue with r = 1, used combinatorial statistics